Importing or moving fish to the UK from 1 January 2021

-Foreign vessels landing into the UK (except for EU vessels landing into NI) with fishery products that are exempt from IUU fishing regulations, will need to complete an exempt fisheries products prior notification form.
+Foreign vessels landing into the UK (except for EU vessels landing into Northern Ireland) with fishery products that are exempt from illegal, unreported and unregulated (IUU) fishing regulations, will need to complete an exempt fisheries products prior notification form.

-Foreign vessels landing into the UK (except for EU vessels landing into NI) will need to fill in a pre-landing declaration and email it to the designated UK port 4 hours before landing.
+Foreign vessels landing into the UK (except for EU vessels landing into Northern Ireland) will need to fill in a pre-landing declaration and email it to the designated UK port 4 hours before landing.
 These should be available from your competent authority.

 - area fished

 - quantity of fish by species on board the vessel